 The term fixer-upper commonly applies to properties that real estate investors purchase, improve, and then sell on the open market for a profit.
-Too often, investors involved in rental properties ignore the concept of a fixer-upper as something that should only be explored by those looking to sell their properties.
+Too often, investors involved in rental properties ignore the concept of a fixer upper as something that should only be explored by those looking to sell their properties.
 However, by applying those same fixer-upper techniques to your property, you can gradually increase the value of your investment.

 Take Advantage of Lost Tenants

 While losing the revenue stream rent provides when a tenant moves out of your property is negative, it is also an opportunity to go into the unit and renovate it to command more rent from your next tenant.
-Just as a home buyer looks at common features such as the bathroom and kitchen amenities, so too do renters.
+Just as a home buyer looks at common features such as the bathroom and kitchen amenities, so to do renters.
 By adding features to your property like updated appliances or a new dishwasher, you increase the value of your property and the amount of rent you can charge.

 Be More Proactive Than Reactive

-As tenants move in and out of your property, think about updating fixtures both within individual units and in common areas to not only save yourself money by preempting possible problems down the road, but building a more attractive environment that new renters can enjoy (and pay for).
+As tenants move in and out of your property, think about updating fixtures both within individual units and in common areas to not only save yourself money by preempting possible problems down the road but building a more attractive environment that new renters can enjoy (and pay for).
 This proactive approach will leave you in a better situation down the road as you can present a unified, updated appearance to your property instead of a random collection of updated items that were repaired as they broke.

 The concept behind fixer-upper properties is not limited to consumers looking to buy a new home and flip it for profit.
-Publicity and coverage of fixer-upper techniques has never been hotter in the media than it is right now and as a rental property investor, you can take advantage of those same bits of advice and techniques.
+Publicity and coverage of fixer-upper techniques have never been hotter in the media than it is right now and as a rental property investor, you can take advantage of those same bits of advice and techniques.
 Keeping up to date on the ways you can improve your investment is unique.

 For example, you cannot go down to your portfolio manager and perform maintenance on your mutual fund to improve its value.
-Take advantage of the unique nature of an investment and engage in all of the measures you can to gradually improve the cash flow of your real estate investment and the overall worth of your investment.
+Take advantage of the unique nature of investment and engage in all of the measures you can to gradually improve the cash flow of your real estate investment and the overall worth of your investment.